1. Smart home device

 About SES Risk Solutions

 SES Risk Solutions is a leading provider of insurance services for large portfolios of real estate.
 SES currently services over 50,000 properties for fiduciaries, owners, and managers through master policies on a nationwide basis.
-SES has a 30-year history of offering competitive and comprehensive insurance products complemented by unparalleled service and technology platforms for properties (residential, commercial, farm, and land) held in trust by financial institutions.
+SES has a 30-year history of offering competitive and comprehensive insurance products complemented by unparalleled service and technology platforms for properties (residential, commercial, farm, and land) held in trust by financial institutions and real estate investors.

 About Shaun Shenouda